mwguerra/copy-file-content/README.md

 1. Select the files or directories whose content you want to copy.
 2. Right-click on the selection.
 3. Choose the "Copy File Content to Clipboard" option from the context menu.

+Settings can be found searching for `Copy File Content Settings` under `Preferences`.

 ## Features